hadley/tidy-data/correspondence/2-response.md

 > appropriate, and in others, I would think semicolons might be more
 > suitable.

-I've reviewed all colon use and changed many to other forms of punctuation.
+I've reviewed all colons and changed many to other forms of punctuation.

 Reviewer 3
 ==========